Hypocisy/RPGCoreV3-Chinese-wiki/EntityModule:-Spawners.md

       UNDYING_VAGABOND: 1
 ```

-# Dynamic Configuration
+# Random Configuration

 Spawners defined here are all isolated from each other, every player will attempt to tick every rule.

 If you want mobs to spawn on the floor use the "**GROUNDED**" required-state.
 If you want mobs to spawn in liquid use the "**SUBMERGED**" required-state.
 If you want mobs to spawn at the bottom of liquid use the "**FLOODED**" required-state.

-The sampled points are at a distance of 32 to 64 blocks from a player, but the position on the y axis is a bit flatter.
+The random points are sampled at a distance of 32 to 64 blocks from a player, but the position on the y axis is a bit flatter.

 | Option | Type | Description | Defaults |
 |-|-|-|-|